CHAPTER 1: General Provisions

 - The General Director shall be an ex-officio, non-voting member; and

-- The remaining 10 to 15 Executive Council members shall be nominated by a nominating committee consisting of the General Director, Executive Advisor(s), Advisor(s), Men’s Leader, and Women’s Leader from among outstanding members who have experience in faith, good character, wisdom, the ability to give guidance and an understanding of the principles of Nichiren Buddhism.
+- The remaining 10 to 15 Executive Council members shall be nominated by the General Director from among outstanding members who have experience in faith, good character, wisdom, the ability to give guidance and an understanding of the principles of Nichiren Buddhism.
 The nominations shall be ratified by the SGI.

 The term of the members of the Executive Council shall be a three-year staggered term.
 Each year, the terms of approximately one-third of the Executive Council members will expire.